Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 What this means:

-If you pay employees or contractors, make sure payments are correct and on time.
+If you pay employees or contractors, ensure that payments are accurate and made on time.

 Why it’s important:

-Keeps you compliant with tax laws and avoids penalties.
+Keeps you compliant with tax laws and helps you avoid penalties.

 How to do it: